sabriezz/extractROIS/README.md

 # extractROIS
-extract multiple ROIs from an image
+extract multiple ROIs from an image using openCV

 ## Usage
 Double Click to select ROI <br>